 7. What about a woman does not attract you?

 Narcissism.
 Someone always thinking of herself before anyone else.
 A player.
 (He is the narcissist.
 Everything is always about him.
+All he ever thinks about is him self.
 He whines, He is depressed and negative.
 He plays at life and relationships.
 Example: He watches NIP/TUCK and identifies with Christian the playboy.)
 Confident women scare him.
 So, he calls them narcissists.
 It’s classic projection.
-He wants a woman who will put him first, like a mother would a child).
+He wants a woman who will put him first, like a mother would a child and will be there when he wants her to be.
+He cares little about what she would need or want).

 8. What do you think that you have to offer a woman?